5 Software Overview

 Grid Tuning

-After the grid is generated, you can go to the positions using “Go Here”, tune them by using “replace,” or exit.
+After the grid is generated, you can go to the positions using “Go Here”, tune them by using “Replace Position” (hidden behind the three dot icon), or exit.

 Move Arm Grid